How is a Gambling Addiction Treated?

 It is estimated there are as many as 600,000 problem gamblers in the UK.
 The anticipation and thrill of gambling creates a natural high that can become addictive.
 The internet has made gambling more accessible, allowing more and more people to do it from home.

-Gambling can take many forms, from bingo, slot machines, scratch cards and the Lottery to sports betting and casinos.
+Gambling can take many forms, from bingo, slot machines, scratch cards and the National Lottery to sports betting and casinos.
 Problem gamblers are much more likely to suffer from low self-esteem, stress, anxiety, and depression.

 Many people start out believing gambling to be recreational or ‘just a bit of fun’, but can soon find themselves unable to stop, resulting in large debts and financial problems.
 At New Leaf Recovery we specialise in gambling addiction treatments so if you're in need of gambling addiction help, please get in touch today.